braze-inc/braze-docs/_docs/_help/help_articles/in-app_messages/in-app_messages_not_displaying.md

 ## Minimum interval

 There is a minimum interval at which we’ll allow in-app messages to be consecutively triggered, so you might be trying to trigger them too quickly.
-Learn more about the minimum interval for:
+Learn more about the minimum interval for the following platforms:
 * [iOS][19]
 * [Android][20]
 * [Web][21]